alexlawrence/declarative/README.md

 };
 ```

-In order to use this one would normally write some plain and unrelated HTML in combination with
+In order to use this function one would normally write some plain HTML in combination with bootstrapping code
-some bootstrap code picking up the right DOM elements and passing them to the "countCharacters" method.
+picking up the right DOM elements and passing them to the "countCharacters" method.
-Using declarative we can describe our user interface as follows:
+Using _declarative_ we can describe our user interface as follows:

 ```html
 <label for="text">Enter your text:</label>